 Iorwerth from The Valkyrie's Tale.
 He presents himself as a knight whose stories about the battles he's fought are brilliant and entertaining.
 Of course, this is because he's a bard pretending to be a knight; making up stories is what he's best at.

 Jan Onufry Zagłoba from Sienkiewicz Trilogy.
 He boasts about his accomplishments (others had achieved with little to no help from him) and is prone to overplay his courage and battle prowess.
 To be fair to him, however, he's incredibly cunning, which has saved the heroes from serious trouble more than a few times, and isn't really that much of a coward (he just doesn't like to put himself in unnecessary danger).

 The Imperial Commander Fuzzel in Galaxy of Fear: The Brain Spiders is believed to be this.
 He's very gung ho about tracking down criminals and talking about how they'll regret meeting him and the pain he'll deal out, but no one really believes it's more than talk.
 His weight is a factor in this.
 When he actually does face one of the criminals... said criminal is unrecognizable thanks to a Grand Theft Me, and Fuzzel's caught by surprise and killed before he could display courage or a lack of it.

 British statesman Lord Chesterfield in Letters to His Son: "I say suspect them, for they are commonly impostors; but do not be sure that they are always so; for I have sometimes known [...] blusterers really brave"

-The man himself shows up at The Captain's Table in the Star Trek New Frontier novel Once Burned, and blusters about how a 16-year-old boy (one M'k'n'zy of Calhoun) has taken his table.
+The man himself shows up at The Captain's Table in the Star Trek: New Frontier novel The Captain's Table #5: Once Burned.
+He's a Roman legionnaire who blusters about how a 16-year-old boy (one M'k'n'zy of Calhoun) has taken his table.
 He relents after said boy gains the upper hand and pins his beard to the table with his own knife.